Shop Deals From Kate Spade New York at the Nordstrom Anniversary Sale

-The Nordstrom Anniversary Sale is full of incredible Kate Spade deals -- and, though originally only open to Nordy club members, they're now live for everyone to shop!
+The Nordstrom Anniversary Sale is full of incredible Kate Spade New York deals -- shop them now before the savings expire on Aug.
+30!

-Some of the most exciting discounts in the sale are on handbags and accessories, and we spied some classic Kate Spade New York bags on deep discount for the Nordstrom Anniversary Sale 2020.
+Some of the most exciting discounts in the sale are on handbags and accessories, and we spied some classic Kate Spade bags on deep discount for the Nordstrom Anniversary Sale 2020.

-In addition to deals on lingerie, women's apparel, activewear, leggings, jacketsloungewear, skincare, shoes and on-trend sneakers, the massive shopping event is full of discounts on home decor including bedding, bath accessories, candles, pillows, wall art, rugs, luggage and chic pet clothing.
+In addition to deals on lingerie, women's apparel, activewear, leggings, jackets, loungewear, skincare, shoes and on-trend sneakers, the massive shopping event is full of discounts on home decor including bedding, bath accessories, candles, pillows, wall art, rugs, luggage and even chic pet clothing.

 Normally held in July, the sale is beginning a little bit later than usual this year due to safety concerns amid the coronavirus pandemic.
 After weeks of early access pre-sale deals for Nordstrom cardmembers, everyone is able to shop and save right now.
 From Aug.
 19 to 30, the Anniversary Sale is open to all.
 On Aug.
 31, prices go back up.